-The (1) ADA Housing Request Student Form (For Syracuse Students ONLY) or the ESF ADA Housing Request Student Form (For ESF Students ONLY) and (2) ADA Housing Request Health Care Form [PDF] are to be used: (1) if you would like the University to consider any medical, psychological or other disability-related needs when making your housing assignment; (2) to request room adaptations; and/or (3) to request an exemption or modification of existing meal plan(s).
-The Housing Request Information [PDF] should also be reviewed.
+The ADA Housing Health Care Request form is to be used: (1) if you would like the University to consider any medical, psychological or other disability-related needs when making your housing assignment; (2) to request room adaptations; and/or (3) to request an exemption or modification of existing meal plan(s).

-** Please note, a request for an “Assistance Animal that is for comfort or emotional support” is a separate process and you do not need complete this form.
+** Please note, a request for an “Assistance Animal that is for comfort or emotional support” is an addition form to be completed.
 The policy and procedures regarding requests for emotional support animals can be found on the Office of Disability Services (ODS) website.
 Keep in mind, use of service animals does require any documentation or approval process.
 If it is not readily apparent that the person has a disability, we may ask the person if the animal is a service animal required because of a disability, and for an explanation of the work or task that the animal has been trained to perform.